Ys: The devil in Souvestre's version

 Émile Souvestre's telling differs from the tale in several points.
 Ys was still protected by dikes, whose gates were opened for ships at certain moments, but it was Dahut herself who kept the silver keys of the dikes around her neck.
 Dahut was a sorceress and had embellished the city with the help of the korrigans, which built works men could not make.
 With her magic, Dahut also tamed the sea dragons, and gave one to each inhabitant of the city, which they used to go find rare goods or to reach their enemies' vessels.

 The citizens were so wealthy that they measured out grain with silver hanaps (goblets), but their wealth had also turned them vicious and harsh.
-Beggars had been chased from the city like beasts; the church had been abandoned, and the citizens spent all day and night entertaining themselves at the inns, dance halls and performances, while Dahut herself threw parties at her palace all day around.
-St. Corentin warned Gradlon that God's patience with the city was at end, but the King had lost his power, living alone in one wing of the palace, and Dahut ignored the Saint's warning.
+Beggars had been chased from the city like beasts; the church had been abandoned, and the citizens spent all day and night entertaining themselves at the inns, dance halls and performances, while Dahut herself threw parties at her palace all day long.
+St. Corentin warned Gradlon that God's patience with the city was at an end, but the King had lost his power, living alone in one wing of the palace, and Dahut ignored the Saint's warning.

 One day, a bearded prince dressed in red came to Ys, and seduced Dahut and her friends with his compliments and sweet words.
 He proposed to them to dance a new kind of branle, and he played the tune on his bagpipe, sending everyone into a frenzy.
-He took advantage of the situation to steal the dike's keys from Dahut and, taking his true appearance as the demon, used them to open all the dikes, allowing the sea to flood the city.
+He took advantage of the situation to steal the dikes' keys from Dahut and, taking his true appearance as the demon, used them to open all the dikes, allowing the sea to flood the city.

 St. Corentin appeared in Gradlon's chambers and urged him to flee.
 He mounted his black horse and ran.
 When he passed Dahut's castle, she threw herself on her father's horse, but the horse stopped suddenly.
 St. Corentin told the King to push Dahut off the horse, but Gradlon could not do it.
 So it was Corentin himself who hit her with his crozier to make her fall off into the sea.
 The horse ran again, taking the king to safety.
 When Gradlon looked back, from the ruins of the city the demon mockingly showed him the silver keys.

 Ys' return

 A few legends speak of Ys' resurrection.
-Le Braz mentions one which says that, on the day it happens, the first person who sees the church's spire or hears the sound of its bells, will become king of the city and all of its territory.
+Le Braz mentions one which says that, on the day it happens, the first person who sees the church's spire or hears the sound of its bells will become king of the city and all of its territory.

 There is another legend told in a Breton saying, that when Paris is swallowed, the city of Ys will rise up from under the waves (in Breton, Par Is means "similar to Ys"):